 Once you place your order, your credit card will be charged immediately.

 6. Checkout page

-→ The page on a website where you pay for your items
+→ (noun) The page on a website where you pay for your items

 When I arrived at the checkout page, I decided to cancel the order.
 It was just too expensive!

-→ The act of sending something to a person or place
+→ (noun) The sending of something to a person or place

 The shoe store offers free shipping if you spend $150 or more.